-INRS’s Graduate Studies and Student Success Office has developed guidelines on artificial intelligence.
+INRS’s Graduate Studies and Student Success Service has developed guidelines on artificial intelligence.
 They are set out in the document “Guidelines for the responsible use of artificial intelligence in graduate studies” and are summarized below.

 Basic concepts